duchene/phylomad/README.md

 ![outputFiles](codeFolder/www/outputFiles.png)

 One is a PDF with histograms of the values of the test statistics calculated from simulated data, with the value calculated for the empirical data set shown in a red line.
 These graphics are useful for qualitative interpretation of the results.
-This qualitative interpretation is necessary for most of the test statistics until they are better understood.
+This qualitative interpretation is necessary for many of the test statistics until they are better understood.

 ![exampleHist](codeFolder/www/exampleHist.png)

 Next is a file with an interpretation of the test for five test statistics that are known to be sensitive to multiple sources of wrong inferences of tree topology and branch lengths.
 These recommendations come from a detailed previous simulations study.
-According to the thresholds investigated in that study, the test allows for interpretation of the results.
+The test allows for interpretation of the results, according to the thresholds investigated in that study.

 ![chisqResults](codeFolder/www/chisqResult.png)